rust-lang/book/src/ch04-01-what-is-ownership.md

 - Move the number 1, representing `true`, into a "register" (a kind of assembly variable) called `edi`.
 - Call the `read` function, which expects its first argument `y` to be in the `edi` register.

-If the second function was allowed to compile, its assembly might look like this:
+If the unsafe function was allowed to compile, its assembly might look like this:

 ```x86asm
 main: